yvesdeville/nieve/README.md

 ================
 Yves Deville <deville.yves@alpestat.com>

-# Yet Another Extreme Value package?
+# Goals and scope

 The **yaev** package was partly funded by the French [*Institut de Radioprotection et Sûreté Nucléaire* (IRSN)](https://www.irsn.fr/) and formerly was part of R packages owned by IRSN/Behrig.

-The **yeav** package is intended to be a “low-level” package, providing fast and well-tested “basic” functions for Extreme Value Analysis (EVA).
+The **yaev** package is intended to be a “low-level” package, providing fast and well-tested “basic” functions for Extreme Value Analysis (EVA).
 It is not intended to provide sophisticated EVA models which should be found or be implemented in other packages.